theirc/CTS-ircdeploy/docs/server-setup.rst

 for CTS.

-Nginx serves static files itself, and routes dynamic requests to the approprate backend processes.
+Nginx serves static files itself, and routes dynamic requests to the appropriate backend processes.
 It uses the request URL path to determine how to handle each request.

 Nginx is started by an init.d script.
 There is only one